dragoonDorise/EmuDeck/latest.md

 - Fix - EmulationStation-DE's hidden downloaded_media wouldn't get moved
   to the Emulation/tools directory if the setting existed but was blank.
 - Fix - Expert Mode: Widescreen Hacks Selection.
-- Fix - Expert Mode: Emulator install Selection.
-- Fix - Expert Mode: Emulator reconfiguration selection.
+- Fix - Expert Mode: Emulator install Selection & reconfiguration selection.
 - Fix - Expert Mode: Entering a password wrong in the pop up will make it re-pop.
   You have 2 chances and then it will disable the Expert mode settings that require a password.